-The word “portion” often refers to the amount of food we eat.
 Scripture is often compared to food for our souls.
 Just like we shouldn’t skip breakfast, neither should we skip an early morning appointment with God’s Word.
-Each month the Creator’s Classroom has a new, printable Bible reading plan on a different topic.
-They are free and downloadable.
-No email required.
+Each month the Creator’s Classroom has new, topical Bible reading plans that are FREE instant downloads, and no email is required.

 Is it important to read the Bible?

 The Bible is a living document that nourishes our souls.
 Scripture often refers to itself as a type of food.
 Consider these passages:

 - Man shall not live by bread alone, but by every word that comes from the mouth of God.
 (Matthew 4:4)

 - I (Jesus) am the bread of life; whoever comes to me shall not hunger, and whoever believes in me shall never thirst.
 (John 6:35)

 - Blessed are those who hunger and thirst for righteousness, for they shall be satisfied.
 (Matthew 5:6)